DBS06/OlyExifSort/README.md

 or use the GUI<br>
 `python .\OlyExifSort_GUI.py"`<br>
 or use the corresponding Windows-Executables.<br>
-- GUI:<br>
+- **GUI (preferred usage)**:<br>
   - Select the folder where you want to sort the photos and click on `Search Sequences`
   - After the search is complete you can see inside the LOG-Output and verify the result.
   - If everything seems ok, click on `Move Sequences` and the found sequences will be moved
 - After the script is finished, start with sorting out your photos.<br>
-**Attention**: I recommend not to delete any of the photos before you start the script, especially the photos from a HDR- and Focus-Bracketing-Sequences!<br>
+**Attention**: I recommend not to delete or sort out any of the photos before you start the script, especially the photos which where taken with on of the Bracketing-Modes!
+If you have already done this, the script is useless for you, because you already sorted out the photos already manually.
+At least the Sequences should not be splitted...<br>

 **Note: Use the script at your own risk!
 The script does not delete anything, therefore it shouldn't be risky at all!**

 ## What does this script do

 This script extracts with the help of exiftool, the EXIF-Data.
-In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the photos based on the bracketing sequences from AEA- and FOC-Mode.<br>
+In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the photos based on the Bracketing-Mode.<br>
 **Note: Depending on the number of photos, pc performance and storage rw speed this takes some time!
 Even up to a couple of minutes!**<br>
-I never used the rest of the Bracketing-Modes, if someone wants to use/sort other modes, pls write an issue and provide example photos, or create a pull-request.<br>
 After the search is completed, the scripts starts to move the photos to specific folders.
 You can see an example here:

+## Example:
-## Before:
+### Before:

 All photos, which should to be sorted, are in the same folder.
 It doesn't matter if there are photos, which do not belong to a Bracketing-Sequence.
 ```